The TV Series

 Hosts

-Our expert hosts are Charles S. 'Chuck' Mason, Jr., CG, Janell Blue, Arline Sachs, and Sallyann Amdur Sack, Ph.D..
+Our expert hosts are now Charles S. 'Chuck' Mason, Jr., CG and Janell Blue.
+Earliers hosts were Arline Sachs and Sallyann Amdur Sack, Ph.D.

 Charles S. "Chuck" Mason, Jr. CG is a Certified Genealogist.
 He is a Past President of the Fairfax Genealogical Society and also of the Mount Vernon Genealogical Society.
 Chuck teaches genealogy classes for the Fairfax County Adult Education program and lectures at many conferences in the Mid-Atlantic area.
 He is a frequent contributor to the National Genealogical Society's Magazine and authors "Genealogy News and Issues" for their on-line newsletter, Up Front with NGS.